cda-tum/fiction/docs/cli.rst

 inputs can be specified (``-n``) as well as the gate count excluding inverters and fan-outs (``-g``).
 A random seed (``-s``) allows for reproducibility as it will also be used as the network``\ s name.

+However, most importantly, a technology mapping command ``map`` is available that rewrites any ``network`` type as a topology network that exclusively uses gates from a given set but computes the same Boolean function.
+For instance, ``map -oxi`` produces a logic network that only uses OR gates, XOR gates, and inverters.
+This is extremely helpful for gate libraries that do not support certain gate types.

 Structural manipulation
 #######################